microsoft/tfsgit-pr-injector/README.md

 - install node
 - "npm install" to install all the dependencies
 - "npm run info" for a description of all the scripts
+- building and debugging tests work from inside VSCode - build (ctrl+shift+b) will transpile the ts and you can F5 into a mocha test
+- "npr run test" will build and run all the tests
+- to try out the VSTS Git API endpoint, have a look at the PrcaService.DriverTest

+Packaging:

 - "npm run package" bundles all the files that form this build task
-- building and debugging work from inside VSCode - build (ctrl+shift+b) will transpile the ts and you can F5 into a mocha test
-- to try out the VSTS Git API endpoint, have a look at the PrcaService.DriverTest
 - to test the task on your own account, install it using the tfx-cli utility https://www.npmjs.com/package/tfx-cli